-The ESG Policy has been in place since 2014, with the most recent update earlier in 2021.
+The ESG Policy has been in place since 2014 and is updated periodically, with the most recent update in 2023.
 The ESG Policy is not a publicly available document and was provided to Queen's on a confidential basis.

 2. Are sustainable investing and ESG factors integrated into your investment process and portfolio management decisions?
 If yes, please provide details.

 For all potential investments, we identify whether there are any material ESG issues associated with the investment.
 Please see an overview of the process below:

 During the screening phase, the investment team, in conjunction with the ESG Director as required, consider the following screening questions:

 - Is the underlying manager a signatory of the UN PRI or other ESG related standards?

 - Does the underlying fund manager have appropriate policies and controls in place for managing ESG risks?